 Hedgehogs (Erinaceus europaeus) are now an endangered species in the UK, predominantly due to loss of habitat and the devastating decline of their major food source, invertebrates.
 Cambridge Hedgehogs was formed in 2019, a registered charity (Charity Commission 1183108) with the objective of promoting preservation of this species through public education and awareness campaigns.

-A new initiative for the charity this year is the Cambridge Hedgehogs Churchyard Project, which will focus on enhancing the existing biodiversity at the churchyards of St Andrew’s in Cherry Hinton and our own St Andrew’s in Chesterton.
-Funding for the project has been provided from Cambridge Water’s PEBBLE Fund, which supports projects that promote biodiversity in the local area.
+One initiative the charity has undertaken was the Cambridge Hedgehogs Churchyard Project, which focused on enhancing the existing biodiversity at the churchyards of St Andrew’s in Cherry Hinton and our own St Andrew’s in Chesterton.
+Funding for the project was provided by Cambridge Water’s PEBBLE Fund, which supports projects that promote biodiversity in the local area.

 Both churchyards are large, historic areas of green space in the heart of Cambridge, comprising a combined area of over 2 hectares.
 The biodiverse grasslands and protected trees frame a serene place of reflection for the community and the range of species has gained both churchyards recognition as ‘City Wildlife Sites’ following surveys by the Wildlife Trust and Cambridge City Council.